Resources

 3. Approaching retirement age

-For NRIs approaching retirement age, it's essential to review their Life Insurance policies regularly to ensure adequate coverage.
+Regularly reviewing their Life Insurance policies is essential for NRIs approaching retirement age to ensure adequate coverage.
 As people age, medical conditions may become more prevalent, increasing healthcare costs.
 Therefore, increasing the sum assured could be necessary to meet these expenses.
 Apart from this, NRIs may have different financial obligations and responsibilities, which may require additional coverage.
 One option could be investing in Pension Plans that provide regular income during retirement when there's no steady income.

 It's also crucial to remember that if the premium amount for a life insurance policy was paid entirely from an NRO (Non-Resident Ordinary) account using Indian currency, the proceeds might not be transferable.
 Therefore, it's essential to consult with an insurance provider or agent about any changes in policy wording or tax benefits when nearing retirement age.
 This will ensure that NRIs are well-prepared for their retirement years with adequate coverage and financial security.